-Snow Farm offers stays in backcountry huts which are located in the Pisa Range.
-These backcountry huts are between four and six kilometres from the base area, which takes one to two hours to travel to by skis or snowshoes.
-During the summer months, these huts can also be accessed by foot, mountain bikes and vehicles.
-Vehicles require access permission, which guests can obtain from Snow Farm NZ management.
+Snow Farm’s backcountry huts are located in the Pisa Range.
+These backcountry huts are between four and six kilometres from the base area, taking one to two hours to travel to by skis or snowshoes.
+During the summer months, these huts can be accessed by foot, mountain bikes and vehicles.
+Vehicles require access permission, which guests can obtain from Snow Farm management.

 Snow Farm NZ has three backcountry hut options to choose from — Meadow, Bob Lee, and Daisy Lee.
-Each hut features a gas cooker, log burner and firewood, and a small range of cooking and cutlery equipment.
-All you need to bring is food, drinks, a sleeping bag, and your overnight things.
-For those who haven’t been to a backcountry hut before, there will be no mains electricity, no running water and a long-drop toilet outside.
-Here at Snow Farm NZ, we believe everything is better at the top of a mountain, but that’s just our point of view.
+Each hut features a gas cooker, log burner, firewood, and a small range of cooking and cutlery equipment.
+All you need to bring is food, drinks, a sleeping bag, and your overnight belongings.
+Although there is no running water at the huts, you do not need to bring water as we deliver containers of drinking water for you to use.
+For those who haven’t stayed at a backcountry hut before, there is no mains electricity, and a long-drop toilet outside.
+Here at Snow Farm, we believe everything is better at the top of a mountain, but that’s just our point of view.

 OUR Three backcountry HUTS